msoe-sisyphus-sd/msoe-sis-wiki/Reports/W-W3-Status-Report.md

 # Questions
 * When should our technology report be due?
+* Add Bruce and Matt as guests to team chat?

 ## Really Important Questions
 * How are you (like really)?